Mansio: Background

 The roads which traversed the Ancient World were later surveyed, developed and carefully maintained by the Romans, featuring purpose-built rest stops at regular intervals, known as castra.
 Probably originally established as simple places of military encampment, in process of time they included barracks and magazines of provisions (horrea) for the troops.
 Over time the need arose for a more sophisticated form of shelter for travelling dignitaries and officials.
-The Latin term mansio is derived from manere, signifying to pass the night at a place while travelling.
-(The word is likely to be the source of the English word mansion, though their uses are entirely different).
+The Latin term mansio is derived from manere, signifying to pass the night at a place while travelling (the word is likely to be the source of the English word mansion, though their uses are entirely different).

 These substantial structures, normally in the form of a villa, were dedicated to the travellers' rest and refreshment.
 Guests were expected to provide a passport to identify themselves.
 In many cases infrastructure to sustain them sprang up around the mansio, but also the villas of provincial officials; forts and ultimately even cities.
 Ox-drawn carts could travel about 30 km per day; pedestrians a little farther, so each mansio was about 25 to 30 km from the next.

 At each mansio cisiarii kept gigs for hire and for conveying government dispatches (Cisium; Essedum).

 The Itinerarium Burdigalense, which is a road book drawn up in 333, mentions in order the mansiones from Bordeaux to Jerusalem with the intervening mutationes, and other, more considerable places, which are called either civitates, vici, or castella.
-The number of leagues (league) or of miles between one place and another is also set down.
+The number of leagues or of miles between one place and another is also set down.